Best Sniper Scope 2022: Top Sniper Optics for the Money

 In this Guide

-Best Sniper Scope Reviews
+Best Sniper Scopes Reviewed

 This premium sniper scope is built to military specs, with an insanely high power range and an MOAR adjustment/reticle system.
-There are lots of smart features like extended eye relief, zero-stop, and an extra-narrow tube which help justify the high-end price.
+There are lots of smart features in this scope like extended eye relief, zero-stop, and an extra-narrow tube which help justify the high-end price.
 Previous buyers say it puts all their other scopes to shame!
-We’re recommending it as a top-range option, for shooters who don’t have a budget constraint.
+We’re recommending it as a top-range option, for shooters who don’t have a scope budget constraint.

 The adjustment knobs work on a 1/4MOA turn system, and coordinate with the reticle for easy calculations.